fabriziosalmi/lws/README.md

 ```

 > [!TIP]
-> Scaling resources can help optimize performance but may also increase resource consumption on your host.
+> Scaling resources can help optimize performance but may also increase resource consumption on your host

+.

 #### Create a snapshot of an LXC container
 ```bash